GoogleCloudPlatform/stackdriver-errors-js/README.md

 })();
 ```

-Open [Stackdriver Error Reporting](https://console.cloud.google.com/errors) to view the error and opt-in to notifications on new errors.
+Open [Cloud Error Reporting](https://console.cloud.google.com/errors) to view the error and opt-in to notifications on new errors.

 ## Setup for JavaScript